-Though it seems backwards, also avoid the odor-free option.
+Though it seems backward, also avoid the odor-free option.
 Some odor-free garlic supplements undergo a cooking process that damages the garlic’s natural effectiveness.
 Instead, consider a supplement that uses "aged garlic."
 This can reduce the supplement's odor without subjecting it to cooking.

 The things we do for a healthy immune system!
 Guess we’ll just be over here, living our best (and stinkiest) life!

-Green tea is one of those wonder-ingredients that you’ve heard recommended by everybody and their grandma.
+Green tea is one of those wonder ingredients that you’ve heard recommended by everybody and their grandma.
 Well, there’s a reason for all the hype!
 Green tea is most popular for weight loss, but we love it for being antioxidant, anti-cancerous, and antimicrobial.

 That’s right, this dietary warrior is armed and ready to fight, taking on almost any health scare you encounter.
-Green tea helps you resist both bacterial invaders and viruses, stimulating immune response so that your body is ready to repel any sudden attacks.
+Green tea helps you resist both bacterial invaders and viruses, stimulating your immune response so that your body is ready to repel any sudden attacks.
 It may even help produce germ-fighting compounds, thanks to the amino acid L-theanine.

 Prefer black tea?
 Sorry.
 In this case, green tea is undeniably superior.
 Black tea’s fermentation process destroys the antioxidant EGCG, a prime compound in green tea that enhances our immune system.

 Green tea also boosts your health by inducing a process called autophagy.
-Autophagy literally means “self-eating,” and that’s what it’s doing — cleaning out your body’s old and dysfunctional cells and replacing them with shiny new ones.
+Autophagy means “self-eating,” and that’s what it’s doing — cleaning out your body’s old and dysfunctional cells and replacing them with shiny new ones.
 This helps us purge toxins, prevent neurodegenerative diseases like Alzheimer’s, and regenerate like we’re time lords from Doctor Who.
 (Who doesn’t like their immune booster with a side of anti-aging?)

-Exciting, we know, but you don’t need to go totally crazy.
+Exciting, we know, but you don’t need to go crazy.
 A few comfortable cups a day should be enough to reap green tea’s spectacular benefits!